Chalets in the Alps

 Chalet for 2 people, with terrace and balcony/terrace

-Chalet for 2 people, with garden and sauna, with pets
+Chalet for 2 people, with garden and terrace, with pets

 Oberstdorf, Bavaria